andreiw/UefiToolsPkg/README.md

                   based on platform ACPI/SMBIOS
                   configuration.
 * MemResv       - Create new memory map entries.
+* RangeIsMapped - Validates ranges in the memory map.
 * gdb_uefi.py   - Load TianoCore symbols in gdb.
 * tinycc        - Port of TinyCC to UEFI (X64/AArch64).